VishalMagdum/AI_ML/README.md

-# 🚀 AI/ML Roadmap from Scratch (Based on YouTube Video)
+# 🚀 AI/ML Roadmap from Scratch

 ## 🔹 1.
 Basics of AI